Fort Madison Toll Bridge

 The bridge is the western terminus of Illinois Route 9, which continues eastwards towards Canton, Illinois, about 80 mi, and Peoria, about 100 mi.
 Iowa Highway 2 formerly reached the bridge from the west.
 On July 26, 1927, operations were transferred from the original single-track bridge to the current double-track bridge.
 The first opening for river traffic occurred at 11:58 a.m. on July 26, 1927, for the scow C. W. Howell, traveling downriver with no barges attached.

 The bridge is privately owned by BNSF Railway and is the river crossing for the Southern Transcon, BNSF's Chicago–Southern California main line.
 In 2022, between 40 and 100 trains crossed the bridge daily, including Amtrak's Southwest Chief.
 Amtrak's Fort Madison station is 2 mi west of the bridge.

 Per Coast Guard regulations and the BNSF Fort Madison River Bridge operations manual, river traffic has the right-of-way over train and vehicle traffic on the bridge.
 The durations of openings vary depending on weather, river current, size and number of boats, and, occasionally, mechanical problems.
 A typical opening for a tow with 15 barges lasts 15–20 minutes.
 The bridge opens over 2,000 times yearly, an average of more than five times daily.

 Automobile traffic

 As of 2025, the upper deck of the Fort Madison Toll Bridge is open to automobile traffic.
 It is closed to semi-trailer truck traffic.
-The BNSF, which owns and maintains the bridge, has posted the following limits: Gross weight posted as no more than 16,000 Pounds (8 Tons).
-Width: 8 Ft.
-Height: 14 Ft.
-4 In.
-Length: 60 Feet.
+The BNSF, which owns and maintains the bridge, has posted the following limits: Gross weight posted as no more than 16000 lb.
+Width: 8 ft Height: 14.3 ft Length: 60 ft.